NASA-Tensegrity-Robotics-Toolkit/NTRTsim/doc/source/motors-and-cables.rst

 The Doxygen documentation and examples are currently the best place to get that information: http://ntrt.perryb.ca/doxygen/

+The basic model we're using is that the robot has a motor connected to each cable, which is in turn connected to a spring.
+The motor adjusts the rest length of this system according to rules defined by the motor model.

 NTRT provides two options for motors, and two options for cables.
 All of these are a subclass of tgSpringCable_ and use the same attributes in the config struct